dgursoy/coho/docs/quickstart.md

 ### Create a Configuration File

-Here's an example configuration file that demonstrates a typical Coho simulation.
-It models a wavefront as it propagates through a system containing a coded aperture and a thin object, before being captured by a detector.
-The configuration includes descriptions of all necessary components, their positions, and physical properties.
-For detailed information about configuration options and parameters, see the [Configuration Guide](usage/configuration.md).
+Here’s an example configuration file for a typical holography setup.
+This setup models a wavefront propagating through a system with a coded aperture and a thin object before being recorded by a detector.
+The configuration specifies all essential components, including their positions and physical properties.
+For a detailed explanation of configuration options and parameters, refer to the [Configuration Guide](usage/configuration.md).

 Create a file named `myconfig.yaml` with the following content: